Tanvi01462/8.2CDevSecOps/README.md

-let's check if this email thingy works
+let's check if this email thingy works.

+will it work??